opf/openproject/docs/configuration/incoming-emails.md

 bundle exec rake redmine:email:receive_imap host='imap.gmail.com' username='test_user' password='password' port=993 ssl=true allow_override=type,project project=test_project
 ```

+**Docker installation**

+The docker installation has a ["cron-like" daemon](https://github.com/opf/openproject/blob/dev/docker/cron) that will immitate the above cron job.
+You need to specify the following ENV variables (e.g., to your env list file)

+- `IMAP_SSL` set to true or false depending on whether the ActionMailer IMAP connection requires implicit TLS/SSL
+- `IMAP_PORT` `IMAP_HOST` set to the IMAP host and port of your connection
+- `IMAP_USERNAME` and `IMAP_PASSWORD`

+Optional ENV variables:

+- `IMAP_CHECK_INTERVAL=600` Interval in seconds to check for new mails (defaults to 10minutes)
+- `IMAP_ALLOW_OVERRIDE` Attributes writable (true for all), comma-separated list as specified in `allow_override` configuration.

 Available arguments for this rake task that specify the email behavior are

 |key | description|